Kigali Bulk Water Supply Project

 The proposed project consists of a water treatment plant, a well field, pumping stations, pipelines, and storage reservoirs.

 The project is a category B under MIGA’s Policy on Environmental and Social Sustainability.
+Click here for Environmental and social summary

 The main expected development impact is to increase access to water in Kigali, which suffers from an acute water shortage.